amazon-connect/amazon-connect-streams/Documentation-DR.md

     * `allowFramedSoftphone`: Normally, the softphone microphone and speaker components are not allowed to be hosted in an iframe.
 This is because the softphone must be hosted in a single window or tab.
 The window hosting the softphone session must not be closed during the course of a softphone call or the call will be disconnected.
 If `allowFramedSoftphone` is `true`, the softphone components will be allowed to be hosted in this window or tab.
     * `disableRingtone`: This option allows you to completely disable the built-in ringtone audio that is played when a call is incoming.
     * `ringtoneUrl`: If the ringtone is not disabled, this allows for overriding the ringtone with any browser-supported audio file accessible by the user.
+    * `allowFramedVideoCall`: Currently video call can only be in one single window or tab..
+If `true`, CCP will handle video calling experience in this window or tab and agents would be able to see and turn on their video if they have video permission set in the security profile.
+If `false` or not provided, CCP will only provide voice calling.
+    * `allowEarlyGum`: If `true` or not provided, CCP will capture the agent’s browser microphone media stream before the contact arrives to reduce the call setup latency.
+If `false`, CCP will only capture agent media stream after the contact arrives.
 * `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
     * `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local machine.
 If `false`, or if `pageOptions` is not provided, the agent will not be able to change audio device settings from the settings tab.
+    * `enableVideoDeviceSettings`: If `true`, the settings tab will display a section for configuring video input devices for the agent's local machine.
+If `false`, or if `pageOptions` is not provided, the agent will not be able to change video device settings from the settings tab.
     * `enablePhoneTypeSettings`: If `true`, or if `pageOptions` is not provided, the settings tab will display a section for configuring the agent's phone type and deskphone number.
 If `false`, the agent will not be able to change the phone type or deskphone number from the settings tab.
 * `shouldAddNamespaceToLogs`: prepends `[CCP]` to all logs logged by the CCP.
 Important note: there are a few logs made by the CCP before the namespace is prepended.
 * `ccpAckTimeout`: A timeout in ms that indicates how long streams will wait for the iframed CCP to respond to its `SYNCHRONIZE` event emissions.
 These happen continuously from the first time `initCCP` is called.
 They should only appear when there is a problem that requires a refresh or a re-login.